 At first, the polls scarcely moved.
 It wasn’t until after the May budget – with its generosity to pensioners and self-funded retirees – that support for the government began to pick up.
 A better-than-feared result for the Liberal candidate in the Aston by-election in mid July signalled some further improvement, but by the time the Tampa hove into view the Coalition was still contemplating the prospect of a significant election loss.

-Beazley’s strategy had been to focus on health and education, and it seems to have worked remarkably successfully in the circumstances.
+Beazley’s strategy had been to focus on health and education, and it seems to have worked remarkably successfully .
 The Coalition government, with all the benefits of incumbency in a time of crisis, managed to attract just 51 per cent of the two-party-preferred vote.
 In New South Wales – heartland of the Howard battlers, where the Coalition recorded its largest swing, 3.1 per cent – only 51.6 per cent of voters, each of them casting their ballots in the wake of the Tampa and in the shadow of 11 September, preferred the Coalition.
 In western Sydney, the swing was larger again, but not as large as the swing to Labor at the previous election.
 Overall, the government increased its majority in the House of Representatives by just two seats, from twelve to fourteen.

 WITH changed international circumstances and the Coalition’s punitive policies doing their work, debate about asylum seekers was virtually absent from the following federal election, in 2004.
 But another three years later there were signs that the Coalition was gearing up for a renewed campaign on the issue.
 In mid August 2007, with polls showing the government was facing certain defeat, the immigration minister, Kevin Andrews, announced cuts in the government’s humanitarian quota for African refugees.
 Conditions in Africa had changed, he said, with the number of conflicts declining and more refugees returning home.
 (Figures from the UN High Commissioner for Refugees did show a fall in the number of refugees in Africa during 2006, down 6 per cent on the previous year, but Sudan – the main source for Australia’s humanitarian program – remained the third-largest source of refugees in the world.)